Looks Are Everything: Create Beautiful Album ArtBack

-If you don't want to design it yourself, a great site is 99 Designs.
-It allows you to get a number of designers working on your project for you to choose the best one.
+If you don't feel confident designing it yourself, then it could be time to hire a professional.
+A great site for this is 99 Designs, as it allows you to get a number of designers working on your project for you, and then you can choose the best one.
 You submit your description and working budget and let designers create your artwork.
-It’s a great tool to see the different forms your initial description can take, while setting your own (realistic) price.
+It’s a great tool to see the different takes on your initial idea, while setting your own (realistic) price.

-There are a range of great free picture editing software that you can use to create your artwork yourself.
-You may not be a pro but there are lots of tutorials on Youtube to help guide you through different features.
-We've listed our favourites below.
+There are lots of great free image editing websites and software that you can use to create album artwork yourself, even if you have limited design experience.
+You may not be a pro, but there are plenty of tutorials on Youtube to help guide you through different features.
+Here are some of our favourite free design tools:

 Pixlr is similar to Adobe Photoshop but it doesn’t ask you to update every two hours.
-It’s a great tool to manipulate images and text, it lets you work over layers, resize and save in a number of formats.
-We recommend Pixlr Advanced when given the choice.
+It’s a great tool to manipulate images and text, and it lets you work over layers, resize and save in a number of formats.
+We'd also recommend Pixlr Advanced when given the choice.

 Inkscape focuses more on the drawing of graphics and images.
-What’s more Inkscape works with Vectors, a format perfect for logos, technical illustrations and design compositions.
+What’s more, Inkscape works with vectors, a format ideal for logos, technical illustrations and design compositions.

-GIMP is similar to Photoshop incase Pixlr doesn’t take your fancy.
-It can be used as a simple paint program, an expert quality photo retouching program, a mass production image renderer, an image format converter, plus much more.
+GIMP is another to Photoshop with even more features and tools, incase Pixlr doesn’t take your fancy.
+It can be used as a simple paint program, an expert photo retouching program, a mass production image renderer, an image format converter, and much more.

-Spend some time coming up with an attractive, original idea then follow some of the steps above and remember when uploading your artwork to Ditto Music it needs to be 1450px x 1450px.
+We always recommend that you spend some time coming up with an attractive, original idea for your artwork.
+It's the first impression that you'll give to new listeners and should represent you and your music, so don't rush it.
+And remember, when uploading your artwork to Ditto Music, it needs to be 3000px x 3000px.